A 400 year old Japanese image for a 2,500 year old Chinese code of conduct

 No charter, no dues, no officers, no rules and regulations, just for regular folks like me and thee.

-Mr. Arun Gandhi is the grandson of Mahatma Gandhi.
 Mahatma Gandhi, the Father of India, is recognized worldwide as the one who brought freedom through non-violence.
-Mahatma is know to have had few material possessions; he had a tin cup and spoon, a pair of sandals, his glasses and.....a set of no evil monkeys!
-Arun explained to us the meaning of these monkeys for his grandfather and the connection of the adage to Indian culture.
+Mahatma is know to have had few material possessions; a tin cup and spoon, a pair of sandals, his glasses and a set of no evil monkeys!
+Arun explained to us the meaning of these monkeys to his grandfather and the connection of the adage to Indian culture.

 The work of his grandfather had a great influence on Arun Gandhi.
-In 1999, he and his wife, Sunanda, founded the M.K.
+In 1999, he and his late wife, Sunanda, founded the M.K.
 Gandhi Institute for Nonviolence dedicated to nonviolence worldwide.

 Consider the following: